astralfrontier/chaosfrontier-org-wiki/cct/flip.md

 # The Process

 Flipping is replacing a Bit with its opposite.
-You can reverse a traditional dynamic or relationship.
-You can examine something familiar via contrast. x
+You can reverse a traditional dynamic or relationship, or examine something familiar via contrast.

 What does "opposite" mean?
 It means a word, letter, term, concept, etc. that's on the other end of a **dimension**.